mikedsharp/mds-chat-aggregator/README.md

 ## Setup

-for full setup instructions, please see my [YouTube video](https://www.youtube.com/user/programmerinprogress), i'd normally provide written instructions but this takes a bit of setup in google and discord and is better presented as a video you can skim through.
+for full setup instructions, please see my [YouTube video](https://www.youtube.com/user/programmerinprogress).
+I would normally provide written instructions but this takes a bit of setup in google and discord and is better presented as a video you can skim through.

 Please watch the video linked above to its completion before trying to run the chat aggregator.